Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 3GB should theoretically be quite a bit faster than the GeForce GTX 660 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 580 3GB will be 33% faster than the GeForce GTX 660 overall, due to its higher data rate. (explain)

-Texel RateThe GeForce GTX 660 should be a lot (about 59%) better at anisotropic filtering than the GeForce GTX 580 3GB. (explain)
+Texel RateThe GeForce GTX 660 is a lot (more or less 59%) faster with regards to texture filtering than the GeForce GTX 580 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison